Male infertility

 What is male infertility?

-Male infertility is the inability to conceive a child due to problems with sperm production, function, or delivery.
-It accounts for 40-50% of infertility cases in couples.
+Male infertility (or subfertility) is a condition where a couple are unable to conceive a pregnancy due to problems with sperm production, function, or delivery.

 What causes male infertility?